JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/talarith-bam.md

 *Wondrous Item, legendary (requires attunement by a reigar who created it)*

 The [reigar](compendium/bestiary/celestial/reigar-bam.md) who creates this piece of jewelry chooses its form: bracelet, brooch, diadem, or necklace.
-While the reigar wears the talarith, any weapon wielded by the [reigar](compendium/bestiary/celestial/reigar-bam.md) deals an extra `1d6` force damage when it hits.
+While the reigar wears the talarith, any weapon wielded by the [reigar](compendium/bestiary/celestial/reigar-bam.md) deals an extra `dice: 1d6|avg` (`1d6`) force damage when it hits.

 As an action, a reigar can use its talarith to summon a golem that looks just like the reigar.
 The golem obeys the reigar's commands and uses the [reigar's](compendium/bestiary/celestial/reigar-bam.md) statistics, except it is a Construct that doesn't have a talarith of its own.
 The golem vanishes after 1 hour, or when it is reduced to 0 hit points.
 After summoning a golem, the reigar must finish a short or long rest before this property can be used again.